MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 Issue: Office no longer allows for sideloading of VBA.

-Cause: The Microsoft Dynamics GP attempt to use its own packaged version of VBA, and Office no longer allows this.
+Cause: Microsoft Dynamics GP attempts to use its own packaged version of VBA, and Office no longer allows this.

 Solution: The solution is to remove VBA, stay on a version of Office prior to 1810, or to use Exchange rather than MAPI functionality.